Stroke exercises can help patients regain mobility and strength in the body.

 The upward motion activates your bicep, and the downward motion activates your tricep.
-Both are equally important, so focus on them equally, too.
+Both are equally important for this stroke recovery exercise, so focus on them equally, too.

 Hold a water bottle with your affected hand and keep your elbows glued to your sides.
 Then, with your arms bent at 90 degrees, open your arms up so that your forearms come out to your sides.

 Move your arms back to center and slowly repeat 10 times.

 Stroke Exercises for Shoulders and Upper Extremity

 The shoulder is a vulnerable joint susceptible to injury, so stroke patients should take great care to avoid pain while doing these exercises.